vosaul/status.im/source/tutorials/pairing.md

 ## Data is not synced

 Make sure devices are paired correctly and enabled.
 If the problem still persist you can try clicking on `Pair this device` again on both devices and `disable` and `enable` them again.
-In any case please open an issue at https://github.com/status-im/status-react and upload your `geth.log` from both devices (after sending sending a message from both device A & B)
+In any case please open an issue at https://github.com/status-im/status-react and upload your `geth.log` from both devices (after sending a message from both device A & B)

+## I see "No info" on one device

+Click on "Pair this device" on the other device, and "No info" should be replaced with the actual device name
 # Examples

 ### Example on android